 Don't be lured by a fresh coat of paint, shiny new appliances, or slabs of granite on the counters.
 A foreclosure flipper home can have plenty of things wrong with it under the surface—things that you may not discover until it's too late to do anything about it.

 When an investor picks up a bank-owned home, either by buying that home in a bulk purchase directly from the bank or by bidding on the home at an auction, the foremost thought in that investor's mind is making a profit.
 But when you see the home for sale, you're looking at its aesthetic value and how that home fits your parameters.
 Because of its emotional appeal, you might not notice construction defects that the seller is trying to slip by you.

 Fixing Up a Foreclosure Flipper

 - Mold: Some bank-owned homes sit empty, without heat or air conditioning, for months.
-If a pipe leaks or moisture is present, mold may grow and spread.
+If a pipe leak or moisture is present, mold may grow and spread.
 Mold remediation costs thousands of dollars.
 Would an investor paint over the mold?
 What do you think?

 - Pest reports: Investors purchase bank-owned homes in "as is" condition.
 Banks rarely pay for pest work.
 Left untreated, termites or powder post beetles could be devouring the structural integrity of the home.
 The interior walls could be supported by rotting studs.